karenetheridge/Test-Kwalitee/README.md

     use Test::Kwalitee tests => [ qw( -use_strict has_readme ));

-As of Test::Kwalitee 1.09 and [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) 0.87, the tests include:
+The list of each available metric currently available on your system can be obtained with the `kwalitee-metrics` command (with descriptions, if you pass `--verbose` or `-v`, but as of Test::Kwalitee 1.09 and [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) 0.87, the tests include:

 - buildtool\_not\_executable